shoeffner/monty/06_Packages/slides.md

 .3 example.data.
 }

-It is possible to `import`:
+It is possible to `import lecture.reader`.

-- `import lecture`.
-Allows accessing e.g. `lecture.reader.read_data(filename)`.
-- `import lecture.reader`.
-Behaves similar to the above, but excludes the printer.

 However, `lecture.printer` does not work!
 It uses `import reader`.

 \note{